46 migrants found dead in abandoned trailer in San Antonio

 “This is nothing short of a horrific human tragedy,” Nirenberg said.

-It’s among the deadliest tragedies to have claimed thousands of lives of people attempting to cross the U.S. border from Mexico in recent decades.
-Ten migrants died in 2017 after being trapped inside a truck that was parked at a Walmart in San Antonio.
-In 2003, 19 migrants were found in a sweltering truck southeast of San Antonio.
+It’s among the deadliest of the tragedies that have claimed thousands of lives in recent decades as people attempt to cross the U.S. border from Mexico.
+Ten migrants died in 2017 after being trapped inside a truck parked at a Walmart in San Antonio.
+In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of San Antonio.

 People are also reading…

-The home countries of the immigrants and how long they were abandoned on the side of the road was not immediately known.
+The home countries of all of the migrants and how long they were abandoned on the side of the road were not immediately known.

+Among them, 22 are from Mexico, seven are from Guatemala and two are from Honduras, Roberto Velasco Álvarez, head of the North America department in Mexico’s Foreign Relations Department, said on Twitter.

 Of the 16 taken to hospitals with heat-related illnesses, 12 were adults and four were children, said Fire Chief Charles Hood.
 The patients were hot to the touch and dehydrated, and no water was found in the trailer, he said.